A pair of 18th century gold lantern squares with original pulleys, in wrought iron

 Description

 Pair of 18th-century gilded lantern squares with original wheel rims, made of wrought iron.
-This pair of antique iron wall brackets comes from a castle in the Ossola Valley, where we found them with a gold-purple finish that has been partially removed to reveal traces of their original 18th-century gilding, based on what remains.
+This pair of antique iron wall brackets comes from a castle in the Ossola Valley, where we found them with a gold-purple finish that has been partially removed to rediscover traces of their original 18th-century gilding, based on what remains.

 Notably, the presence of a candle holder blade near the top of the square.